 Summary—Hawke's been injured in a motorcycle accident and is clinging to life.
 Written from Caitlin's POV.

-That was four hours ago, I said to myself, staring at the white walls of the hospital room.
+That was four hours ago, I thought, staring at the white walls of the hospital room.
 I was there, along with our son, Jimmy, String's brother Saint John, and Dom, the man who raised String and Saint John after their parents had been killed in a boating accident up on Eagle Lake, where String and I live now.
-And even though we got him here as fast as we could...especially without Airwolf...we don't know if String's gonna make it.
+And even though we got him here as fast as we could, especially without Airwolf, we don't know if String's gonna make it.

 "Mrs. Stringfellow Hawke?" the officer asked as he walked into the hangar.

 "Foxbridge Clinic," I said, and the officer nodded.
 Foxbridge was a clinic that the FIRM operated—String, Dom, and I have all been there before for one reason and another, and we're on a first-name basis with all the staff there, so I knew String was in the best of hands, medically speaking.
 Heck, I wouldn't be surprised if Marella's there with him.
-I know how the ambulance crew knew where to take String...it's on all our drivers' licenses—Dom's, String's, and mine—that if we're in some kind of accident, Foxbridge is where we should go.
+Dom did tell me she's now a 'doctor, doctor,' after all, so I'd be shocked if she's not helping take care of String—and, at least we'll have a friendly face when we get there.
+I know how the ambulance crew knew where to take String, because it's on all our drivers' licenses—Dom's, String's, and mine—that if we're in some kind of accident, Foxbridge is where we should go.
 I let the officers lead me to the squad car, and we drove to the hospital.
 And as we drove, something the officer had said rang in my head—we think the other person was drunk—which really made me angry.
-After all, it was a drunk boater who took String's parents out on the lake...and a drunk driver killed Kelly, String's high school girlfriend.
-Now...now it looks like everything's comin' full circle, I said to myself.
+After all, it was a drunk boater who killed String's parents that day out on the lake, and a drunk driver killed Kelly, String's high school girlfriend.
+Now—now it looks like everything's comin' full circle, I said to myself.

 "Mom?
-Dad's...Dad's gonna be okay, isn't he?"
+Dad—Dad's gonna be okay, isn't he?"
 Jimmy asked, bringing me back to the present.

 "Dammit, Dom, I'm not giving up!"
 I shouted, more harshly than I'd intended.
 Dom and Jimmy both stepped back, and I could tell how shocked they both were.

-"Sorry, Dom," I said, knowing my face was turning red.
-"And you, too, Jimmy.
-But...you guys should know me better than that.
-After everything we've been through, I promised String when we got married that I'd always be here for him...and I will—no matter what.
+"Sorry, Dom, and you, too, Jimmy.
+But you guys should know me better than that.
+After everything we've been through, I promised String when we got married that I'd always be here for him, and I will—no matter what.
 I'm not giving up on him."
+I knew I'd been extremely harsh to both Dom and my son, and vowed to myself to apologize further when String woke up.
 I glanced back at my husband, then turned to Dom.

 "Like Grandpa Dom said, it's okay, Mom," Jimmy said, walking over and hugging me.
 "I know you're just upset 'cause Dad's hurt.
 But he'll be okay.
 You'll see."